 One panel data provider, eDataSource, purchased a company called Boxbe to power its panel offering.
 Based on 30-day Alexa.com data, we believe that Boxbe may suffer significant geographical bias with over 38% of its traffic originating in India, followed by just 11% in the United States.
 On Google Trends, the regional bias is even more pronounced with a majority of search traffic originating in the Philippines followed by India (see chart below).
 We found it peculiar that consumers in these two countries expressed such heavy interest in Boxbe over the years, so we did a second search of the last 12 months.
 To our surprise, the search interest has shifted exclusively to India over the past year.

-If Boxbe’s overall user base is even remotely consistent with the makeup of the Alexa or Google traffic, the odds of this data having much overlap to your mailing list is likely low.
+If Boxbe’s overall user base is even remotely consistent with the makeup of the traffic reported by Alexa or Google, the odds of this data having much overlap to your mailing list is likely low.
 That is unless of course, your mailing list is overwhelmingly based in certain regions of the eastern hemisphere.

 The most glaring issue with Boxbe, at least according to its customers, is that it misclassifies emails and moves them out of the inbox.
 As one customer said, “… Boxbe decided to start scanning my messages again, which bounced them into my SPAM folder.
 Upon finding these lost messages, I returned to Boxbe and verified that all features were disabled, however, messages continued to get snagged by Boxbe.”